 By simply responding to the comments people leave on social media, answering their questions and talking about things that are not related to your brand can showcase you as a responsive, active business that takes interest in customers.
 More and more companies are starting to realize that creating a firm is not enough to connect with customers and use the potential of social media to make themselves known.
 The important part is to find your voice to stand out among other companies that run their own socials.
 Wendy’s is a great example of being visible outside of email and advertisements.
 They consistently run clapbacks at Twitter users, show appreciation, and are generally laid back business, that the younger generation really enjoys.

 Below is a great example of two brands exchanging compliments on Twitter, which resulted in overwhelmingly positive reactions from their audience.

 There was a time, where brands could just advertise the product and keep the anonymity of what happened behind the scenes, but that is no more.
 Now in order to advance as a company, they need to show themselves, not as inanimate entities but as humanely as possible, so customers will grow emotionally attached to them.
 That emotional connection is exactly what you need to induce customers' loyalty to the brand.

-This is why it's important to invest in building trust through humanizing the brand.
+This is why it's important to invest in building trust by humanizing the brand.
 And now, living in privileged times, where digital channels reign supreme, it has never been easier to do so on such a big scale.

 While sending emails to recipients you can include a picture, information or detail about what currently happens among your employees.
 If you’re a family company, show it by including a family photo in the holiday email.
 If you have a dog, cat or any other animal that your colleagues love, include it in company photo and dedicate a short paragraph about them.
 You can go even further than email, and use social media to humanize your company even more.
 Show your followers around the office.
 Introduce each member of your business and include some details about them that make them unique.